 Basic Project Purpose: The basic project purpose comprises the fundamental, essential, or irreducible purpose of the project, and is used by USACE to determine whether the project is water dependent.
-The basic project purpose is to construct a residential development.
+The basic project purpose is warehouse construction.

 Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project while allowing a reasonable range of alternatives to be analyzed.
-The overall project purpose is to develop a low density residential development consistent with the policies and requirements of the City of Santa Rosa's General Plan and the Southwest Area Plan.
-The project is needed to provide housing lost in recent fires.
+The overall project purpose is to build a new industrial storage building with office space in the Hayward area, consistent with local laws and regulations, with sufficient space and adequate freeway access to accommodate relocation of U-HAUL's East Bay operations.